ReactNativeNews/React-Native-Apps/README.md

 [Tone Tracker](https://github.com/charliemcg/ToneTrackerRN) - This app allows users to track the life span of their guitar strings.

+[MindCast](https://github.com/steniowagner/mindCast) - A Podcast App that streams audio files from the server and has as main purpose "Share knowledge in the form of podcasts, providing a simple way to learn".

 This list is curated by [Gant Laborde](https://twitter.com/gantlaborde), Chief Technology Strategist of [Infinite Red](https://infinite.red/react-native).